Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

 Power Strip

 Not something people often think about, but in the event of a mass airport stranding, everybody is going to start fighting over accessible power outlets at the gate.
-You can be a hero and expand a two plug outlet into a source of power for everybody in your party (or just your lucky neighbors).
+You can be a hero and use a travel power strip to expand a two plug outlet into a source of power for everybody in your party (or just your lucky neighbors).

 External Battery Packs